caihelen/caihelen.github.io/README.md

-I'm currently a medical student at the Yale School of Medicine.
+I'm currently a medical student at the **Yale School of Medicine**.

-_Clinically_, I'm interested in internal medicine and the power of longitudinal care.
+**Clinically**, I'm interested in internal medicine and the power of longitudinal care.

-_In research_, I'm interested in data science (particularly genomics), and leveraging existing tools to shed light on cellular mechanisms.
+**In research**, I'm interested in data science (particularly genomics), and leveraging existing tools to shed light on cellular mechanisms.

 ## Education
 - MD Candidate, Yale University School of Medicine (_May 2026_)